EMDR for Depression: How Therapy Can Transform Your Life

 1. Skills to Improve Your Mood

-Therapy involves discussion and self-reflection, but sessions can also revolve around learning helpful skills.
-And these skills will allow you to reap the benefits of treatment outside of therapy.
+Therapy involves discussion and self-reflection, but EMDR sessions can also revolve around learning helpful coping strategies.
+These skills will allow you to reap the benefits of treatment outside of therapy.
 You will notice a general improvement in your overall mood.

 2. Sharper Thinking